taisiat/Caro/README.md

 Caro is a fullstack clone of <a href="https://turo.com/">Turo</a>, which is a peer-to-peer car rental service ('Airbnb for cars').

-Caro features Google's autosuggest `Places Search Box` and `Google Maps`, with dynamic functionality to show the cars index based on the `Google Map` viewport and other search parameters.
+Caro features Google's autosuggest `Places Search Box` and `Google Maps`, with dynamic functionality to search the cars index based on the `Google Map` `viewport` and other `URL search parameters`.

-With Caro, users have CRUD functionalities for:
+Users have CRUD functionalities for:

 - booking (fake) cars (full CRUD)
 - writing car reviews (full CRUD)